 ” Allow me to help you to change your mindset.
-Move away from being busy to think strategically , scale your teams while hitting delivery goals in parallel.
+Move away from being busy/operational to thinking strategically , and scale your teams, while hitting delivery goals in parallel.

 Given you now who you are, get better at how you work.